nico2che/polymtl-log4420/README.md

 OnlineShop is an Angular 4 application created in 2 students team at Polytechnique de Montréal

-This website was started from ex nihilo in 6 practical works
+This website was started ex nihilo in 6 practical works

 https://moodle.polymtl.ca/course/view.php?id=326